Space History: Corned Beef on High

 Carl Ransom

-When it came time to ready for the launch on March 23, 1965, Schirra gave Young a wrapped corn beef sandwich, which Young hid in his spacesuit and smuggled it aboard the flight.
+When it came time to ready for the launch on March 23, 1965, Schirra gave Young a wrapped corn beef sandwich, which Young hid in his spacesuit and smuggled aboard the flight.
 Later, in orbit, he pulled it out and shared it with Gus Grissom — something he no doubt enjoyed more than the toothpaste-like official meals.

-Problem was, Grissom was supposed to be the “control” half of a food experiment where he didn’t eat.
+The problem was that Grissom was supposed to be the “control” half of a food experiment where he didn’t eat.
 Grissom instead enjoyed a bite out of a corned beef sandwich from Wolfie’s.

 Aboard Gemini